itchio/itch/README.md

 ## Installing

-The itch.io app is built in HTML/SCSS/ES6 and runs inside of Electron.
+itch is built in HTML/SCSS/ES6 and runs inside of Electron.
 Install the following to get started with development:

 * Install [Node.js](https://nodejs.org/)
 * Install [Electron](https://github.com/atom/electron), and [grunt](http://gruntjs.com/):